devopshq/artifactory-cleanup/README.md

 class MySimpleRule(Rule):
+    """
+    This doc string is used as rule title

-    """For more methods look at Rule source code"""
+    For more methods look at Rule source code
+    """

     def __init__(self, my_param: str, value: int):
         self.my_param = my_param